ZarMed12/devops-capstone-project/README.md

 This repository contains the starter code for the project in [**IBM-CD0285EN-SkillsNetwork DevOps Capstone Project**](https://www.coursera.org/learn/devops-capstone-project?specialization=devops-and-software-engineering) which is part of the [**IBM DevOps and Software Engineering Professional Certificate**](https://www.coursera.org/professional-certificates/devops-and-software-engineering)

+## Capstone name

+The DevOps Capstone , devops-capsone-project, is the final exam in the IBM DevOps and Software Engineering Professional Certificate.
+It brings together all the concepts and skills learned throughout the program into a single, practical project.

 ## Usage

 You should use this template to start your DevOps Capstone project.
 It contains all of the code that you will need to get started.